rfong/sustenance/bread/sourdough_tartine_quickref.md

 Lightly flour each piece and shape into rounds with your pastry scraper.

 Let rest for 30 minutes.
-Prepare proofing containers.
+Prepare proofing containers and rub flour into liners.

 #### FINAL SHAPING (10 min)

-~~Dust dough with flour.~~ Flip and increase surface tension by gently pulling all four sides over into the middle with your pastry scraper.
+Flip and increase surface tension by gently pulling all four sides over into the middle with your pastry scraper.

-~~Dust with flour all over.~~ Place into proofing vessels with the seam side up, and cover.
+Dust with flour.
+Place into proofing vessels with the seam side up, and cover.

 ### PROOF